cryptogenicbonds/CryptoBullion-CBX/README.md

 Blocks 145001-195000 = 1.25 CGB per
 etc

-First year coin mint of ~1000000
+First year coin mint of < 1000000

-Released in late June 2013, CGB was designed primarily for the purpose of storing wealth.
-Cryptogenic Bullion is a second generation crypto-currency designed to emulate the properties and supply of gold.
-It’s the first crypto-currency to display all of the properties of money, while providing the bearer with interest for holding it.
-Unlike most other crypto-currencies, Cryptogenic Bullion has already completed its volatile monetary base expansion stage and has settled in to its maximum target of 2% expansion per year.

-To qualify for interest, an investor must keep their funds unspent in their wallets for a minimum of 30 days (for 1.2% annual interest), and up to a maximum of 90 days (1.5% annual interest).

-Now that the baseline mining reward has been reached after a year of fair distribution, the annual inflation target of 2% is locked in.
-There is no better time for the serious investor to get involved and claim a stake in this unique digital asset.

-New feature developments currently being assembled for client 2.0 release include but are not limited to:

-- Balance POS/POW block creation - POS time changes, POW time changes

-- Add stake visualization

-- Add unlock button to easily unlock wallet for staking

-- Client styling

-- Fully implement multisig, and make sure getrawtransaction RPC call is available - to support distributed exchange

-- Add Coin Control

-- Improve client start up time

-- Merged mining

-- Stealth addresses
+Crypto Bullion (CBX) is a digital asset with all of the qualities of money.
+It is a descendant of Bitcoin, but employs an advanced security model which is more efficient and more secure than Bitcoin.
+The problems of today’s debt based fiat currencies find solutions in cutting-edge decentralized cryptographic currencies like Crypto Bullion.
+Designed to function as a store of wealth, Crypto Bullion’s fundamentals emulate the properties and supply of gold.

+While Crypto Bullion shares many traits with Bitcoin such as fast global payments, decentralization, pseudo-anonymity, and non-reversible transactions, there are many improvements which allow Crypto Bullion to more reliably store wealth.
+A critical requirement for storing wealth is a low inflation rate.
+Crypto Bullion is a very rare exception in that it has completed its volatile inflationary stage and settled into its maximum yearly inflation rate of 2%.
+It also allows prudent savers of Crypto Bullion to earn up to 1.5% annual interest on funds left unspent in their wallets for at least 30 days.

 Default P2P Port: 7695